MedBotix/NeuroSight/README.md

 4. Run linting/formatting
 5. Open a pull request with a clear description

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ## Acknowledgments

-- TensorFlow/Keras for neural modeling
+- TensorFlow.js for on‑device inference
-- FastAPI for high-performance APIs
+- FastAPI (optional) for server‑side workflows
 - React + Vite for the web UI
-- Scikit-learn for preprocessing utilities
+- Scikit‑learn/TensorFlow (Python) for training pipelines

+---

+### Privacy & Disclaimer

+- All screening runs on‑device in your browser; no frames are uploaded.
+- This is a preliminary screening signal and **not** a medical diagnosis.